Ceramic - Amphora, mid-to-late 19th century

 Historical information

-This amphora or jug, with a silhouette shaped like a woman with hands on hips wearing a long flared-out skirt.
+This amphora or jug has a silhouette shaped like a woman with her hands on her hips, wearing a long, flared-out skirt.
 The design was used in ancient Greece for pottery storage jars, the neck being narrower than the body.

-The amphora was discovered by Joe O'Keeffe in 1934 in a sand blowout west of Levy's Point west of Warrnambool while he was planting marram grass for Mr Duncan.
+According to reports, this amphora was discovered in 1934 by Joe O'Keeffe, in a sand blowout, or sand hummocks, west of Levy's Point, west of Warrnambool, while he was planting marram grass for Mr Duncan.
 An article in the Warrnambool Standard newspaper of December 21, 1985, states that the amphora may be linked to the wooden sailing ship called the Mahogany Ship (also called the Ancient Wreck).

-Thermoluminescence testing indicates the relic was made in the mid-to-late 1800s and experts suggest it was of North African origin.
-The presence of the amphora in the sand dunes, and the amphora itself, are still a mystery.
+Thermoluminescence testing indicates the relic was made in the mid-to-late 19th century, and experts suggest it was of North African origin.
+The presence of the amphora in the dunes, and the amphora itself, is still a mystery.

 Significance